 Polio was eventually conquered in 1956, but children everywhere have always faced physical challenges either at birth or through their development.
 Bay Cliff opened its gate to children with diabetes in 1938, to children with cardiac difficulties in 1943, to children with speech and language impairments in 1944.
 Occupational therapy was added to the list in 1948.
 Funding for the program has always been through the contributions from the general public; including service clubs, fraternal organizations, businesses, foundations, industry, and public spirited individuals.

 Today, Bay Cliff also reaches beyond the Upper Peninsula to serve children with physical disabilities such as cerebral palsy, muscular dystrophy, spina bifida, vision impairment, hearing loss, arthritis, joint deformities, limb loss, and disability due to accidents or trauma, to name a few.
 The passion of Bay Cliff is children, and the emphasis continues to be on helping those with special needs do the things all children like to do such as riding a bike, playing baseball, or taking care of their own personal hygiene.
 Bay Cliff continues to make a difference in the lives of children.
 Through a program of therapy and camping fun, children with physical disabilities are learning skills and reaching goals to live a fuller more independent life.
-For over 75 years, children at Bay Cliff Health Camp have realized that dreams really do come true!
+For 80 years, children at Bay Cliff Health Camp have realized that dreams really do come true!

 Bay Cliff Camp Directors